-- In 2019, over 50 million people have dementia worldwide, and this number will increase to over 150 million by 2050(1).
-There is a new case of dementia every 3 seconds(2).
-People over 55 years of age fear dementia more than any other disease(3). - Already nearly 60% of people with dementia live in low and middle income countries (LMICs).
-By 2050 this proportion will rise to an estimated 68%, as the increases in the numbers of people living with dementia will be much steeper in LMICs than in high income countries (2). - The annual global cost of dementia is estimated to have been US\$ 1 trillioniii in 2018 and to rise to US\$ 2 trillion by 2030(2). - Stigma and lack of awareness are a major issue everywhere.
-Globally, as many as 75% of people with dementia have not been diagnosed (4). - There have been 12 studies on cancer for every 1 on cognitive disorders (5).
+- In 2019, over 55 million people have dementia worldwide, and this number will increase to over 139 million by 2050 (1).
+There is a new case of dementia every 3 seconds (2).
+People over 55 years of age fear dementia more than any other disease (3). - Already nearly 60% of people with dementia live in low and middle income countries (LMICs).
+By 2050 this proportion will rise to an estimated 68%, as the increases in the numbers of people living with dementia will be much steeper in LMICs than in high income countries (2). - Dementia is currently the 7th leading cause of death among all diseases (1).

+- The annual global cost of dementia is estimated to have been US\$ 1.3 trillioniii in 2019 and to rise to US\$ 2.8 trillion by 2030 (1) (2). - In 2019, informal dementia carers spent over 133 billion hours carer for someone living with dementia, this equates to approximately 67 million full time workers (4) - Stigma and lack of awareness are a major issue everywhere with 62% of health care practitioners still believing that dementia is a normal part of ageing (5). - Globally, as many as 75% of people with dementia have not been diagnosed (6) (7). - There have been 12 studies on cancer for every 1 on cognitive disorders (8).

-The unanimous approval of the WHO Global action plan on the public health response to dementia 2017-2025iv has committed all governments to take action on dementia.
+The unanimous approval of the WHO Global action plan on the public health response to dementia 2017-2025 ^{iv} has committed all governments to take action on dementia.
 ADI supports all seven areas of the plan (the adoption of national plans, risk reduction, diagnosis, care, awareness, data and research) and the targets set to be achieved.
+ADI has published since 2018 a report annually monitoring the progress of the plan.